MARSHMALLOW Overview Information

 MARSHMALLOW Side Effects & Safety

-Marshmallow is safe for most people when taken by mouth.
+Marshmallow is LIKELY SAFE for most people when taken by mouth.
 In some people, it might cause low blood sugar levels.

-Marshmallow might be safe when applied directly to the skin.
+Marshmallow is POSSIBLY SAFE when applied directly to the skin.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of marshmallow during pregnancy and breast-feeding.
 Stay on the safe side and avoid use.